lueschem/lueschem.github.io/_posts/2017-12-14-A-new-Approach-to-Operating-System-Image-Creation.md

 then you can even test out real time stuff from within the container.

-The cross compilation and testing on the target device can then be automated and the developer does not have to care too much about it.
+The cross compilation and testing on the target device can then be automated and the developer does not have fiddle around with real hardware during most of his development time.

 ## The Configuration